 1. Wes Craven proposed introducing the concept of time travel

 It seemed like every time New Line asked Wes Craven to pitch them an idea for an Elm Street sequel he was willfully trying to destroy the franchise since he never wanted it to be a franchise to begin with.
 Initially, he suggested Freddy invade the real world, haunting the dreams of people making a Nightmare on Elm Street film.
-Then he wanted he wanted Freddy to threaten to shit on Nancy’s (Heather Langenkamp) corpse, turn into a giant snake multiple times, inspire people to commit suicide in the real world at his birth home, and cause someone to cut off their own eyelids on camera for part 3.
+Then he wanted Freddy to threaten to shit on Nancy’s (Heather Langenkamp) corpse, turn into a giant snake multiple times, inspire people to commit suicide in the real world at his birth home, and cause someone to cut off their own eyelids on camera for part 3.

 What weird idea did he have for Part 4?
 According to producer Sara Risher, “His idea was illogical.
 It was about time travel within dreams that broke all the rules of dreams.
 We decided not to go with that.”

 2. The original script was written in 7 days